SoMA: A Real-to-Sim Neural Simulator for Robotic Soft-body Manipulation: Experiments

 \paragraph{Generalization to unseen manipulations.} We evaluate generalization under manipulation settings that differ from those observed during training, including novel action trajectories and contact configurations.
 As shown in Fig.~\ref{fig:resimulation}, our method maintains accurate and stable dynamic evolution in such settings, closely matching the ground-truth observations.
 Quantitative results in Tab.~\ref{tab:main_table} further confirm strong generalization performance.

 A key advantage of our approach is its controllability: by conditioning dynamics on robot actions and interaction cues, the simulator can produce consistent object behavior beyond memorized trajectories.
-In contrast, state-based neural simulators exhibit large deviations when exposed to unseen actions, while differentiable physics-based methods often fail to preserve coherent object structure under complex interactions, resulting in inaccurate deformations.
+In contrast, state-based simulators exhibit large deviations when exposed to unseen actions, while differentiable physics-based methods often fail to preserve coherent object structure under complex interactions, resulting in inaccurate deformations.
 Overall, these results demonstrate the robustness of \methodname{} in generalizing real-to-sim simulation across unseen manipulation scenarios.

-\paragraph{Complex interaction: T-shirt folding.} \emph{T-shirt} folding involves long-horizon dynamics, large deformations, and frequent self-contacts, making it substantially more challenging than prior resimulation and generalization settings.
+\paragraph{Complex interaction: T-shirt folding.} \emph{T-shirt} folding involves long-horizon dynamics, large deformations, and frequent self-contacts, making it substantially more challenging than prior settings.
 Such complexity amplifies error accumulation and often leads to structural collapse or severe artifacts in existing simulators.

-Fig.~\ref{fig:teaser} (more results shows in appendix) shows that our method can stably simulate the full folding process with coherent geometry and realistic dynamics.
+Fig.~\ref{fig:teaser} shows that our method can stably simulate the full folding process with coherent geometry and realistic dynamics. (more results shows in Appendix \ref{sec:multiview}).
 In contrast, PhysTwin exhibits pronounced artifacts and inconsistent deformations under the same setting, failing to preserve a valid object structure throughout the rollout.
 Quantitatively, our method consistently outperforms baselines across all metrics, reflecting both improved stability and accuracy.

 These results demonstrate that \methodname{} can handle task-level soft-body manipulation with complex interactions, highlighting its potential as a practical simulation tool for embodied manipulation scenarios.